GregoryAndruschak/CleanDesktop/README.md

 ```
 00 * * * * path/to/python path/to/clean.py
 ```
-This means that the script will be executed every hour at 00 minute For more examples visit [this site](https://www.adminschoice.com/crontab-quick-reference).
+This means that the script will be executed every hour at 00 minute.

+For more examples visit [this site](https://www.adminschoice.com/crontab-quick-reference).

 ### Set as launch agent